rday45/flask-web-server/README.md

 http://127.0.0.1:5000/items/<int:id>

-method = PUT or PATCH
+Method = PUT or PATCH

-This endpoint allows admins to update items. <int:id> should be placed with the items id number.
+This endpoint allows admins to update items. <int:id> should be replaced with the items id number.
 Non admin users cannot do this.
-When updating items, the value for category must only be potion, weapon, armour or key.
+As of now, when updating items the value for category must only be potion, weapon, armour or key.

-the following is a sample request:
+The following is a sample request:

 ```JSON
 {
 	"name":"Old paper"
 }
 ```
-the following is a succesful response:
+The following is a succesful response:

 ```JSON
 {